tutturen/content/content/reference/api/simple-api/subscriptions/generated-subscriptions.md

 Here's a list of available subscriptions.
 To explore them, use the [playground](!alias-oe1ier4iej) inside your project.

 * For every [type](!alias-ij2choozae) in your [GraphQL schema](!alias-ahwoh2fohj), a [type subscription]() is available to listen for changes when a node of this type is created, updated or deleted.
 * Currently, connecting or disconnecting nodes in a [relation](!alias-goh5uthoc1) does not trigger any subscription yet.
-Read more about the [available workarounds here]().
+Read more about the [available workaround here]().

 You can [combine multiple subscription conditions](!alias-kengor9ei3) into one subscription query.